Royal Caribbean cabins to avoid

 The sensation of movement affects everyone differently, but it is a mistake to book a stateroom all the way forward or all the way aft if you are prone to motion sickness.

-Getting seasick on a cruise is something a lot of first time cruisers are worried about, and while there are a lot of easy remedies in case it occurs, picking the right room can greatly help as well.
+Getting seasick on a cruise is something a lot of first time cruisers worry about, and while there are a lot of easy remedies in case it occurs, picking the right room can greatly help as well.

 Ideally, you want to book a stateroom that is on a low deck and centrally located to lessen the feeling of movement.
 While balcony rooms are a good idea, you want to be on the lowest deck, with a room that is the most midship available.